-Whether it’s in magazines, online articles, through working with a coach or following some form of nutritional guidance, this fundamental requirement for energy balance permeates the nutritional field.
+Whether it’s in magazines, online articles, working with a coach or nutritionist or following some form of diet approach previously, this fundamental requirement for energy balance permeates the nutritional field.

-As it relates to nutrition at its simplest form, energy balance in determined by the amount of calories consumed (calories in) vs the calories expended (calories out).
+As it relates to simple nutrition, our energy balance in determined by the amount of calories consumed (calories in) vs the calories expended (calories out).

 Whilst it’s possible to debate whether within complex dynamic systems such as humans, we can ever condense it down to be this simple with so many interactions at play between systems, very little in nutritional science makes sense without recognising this law of thermodynamics.

-Part of the challenge in applying this concept successfully is appreciating the complexity on both sides of the CICO equation.
-We are a system that’s constantly yearning for homeostasis.
-As a result, there’s a multitude of factors at play that underpin both our energy intake and our energy expenditure.
+Part of the challenge in applying this concept successfully is appreciating the complexity on both sides of the EIEO equation.
+We’re all a multitude of systems that’s constantly yearn for stability and homeostasis.
+As a result, there’s a wide array of control mechanisms within the body that underpin both our energy intake and our energy expenditure.

 The amount of food we consume during a day is closely tied to the regulation of appetite and hunger signalling.